Thunder to Honor Enable Midstream Safety Partner Award Winner | Oklahoma City Thunder

 In partnership with Enable Midstream

-WHO: Thunder representatives, Enable Midstream Partners representatives, Rumble, Thunder Girls, Sergeant Jeff McNeil, members of the Midwest City Police Department and Midwest City community
+WHO: Thunder representatives, Enable Midstream Partners representatives, Thunder Girls, Rumble the Bison, Captain Darren Murray, members of the Elk City Fire Department and Elk City community

-WHAT: The Oklahoma City Thunder and Enable Midstream Partners will honor Sergeant Jeff McNeil for his work as a police officer with the Midwest City Police Department with a celebration.
+WHAT: The Oklahoma City Thunder and Enable Midstream Partners will honor Captain Darren Murray for his work as a fire captain with the Elk City Fire Department with a celebration.

 To nominate an emergency responder, visit okcthunder.com/safetypartner.